 - Engagement and Outreach

 At Missouri S&T, we leverage the synergies of our departmental structure, which includes Geology and Geophysics (G&G), Petroleum Engineering (PE), and Geological Engineering (GE) to provide students with a unique interdisciplinary experience.
-We offer degrees at the B.S., M.S., and Ph.D. levels, as well as graduate certificates in Geophysics, Petroleum Systems, and Geoenvironmental Science and Engineering, Geohazards, and Space Resources.
+We offer degrees at the B.S., M.S., and Ph.D. levels, as well as graduate certificates in Geotechnics, Military Geological Engineering, Geoanalytics and Geointelligence, Geoenvironmental Science and Engineering, Geologic Hazards, Space Resources, Subsurface Water Resources, Geophysics, and Petroleum Systems.
 Online offerings include a graduate certificate in Geotechnics and a Masters of Engineering degree in Geological Engineering.